Skip to content

 Eymet (5 minutes), Dordogne

-Chateau Lacanaud's panoramic infinity pool sits on an elevated Perigord Noir position where the views from the water sweep across wooded Dordogne valleys, limestone cliffs, and medieval villages, a backdrop that transforms poolside hours from passive relaxation into active engagement with one of France's most celebrated landscapes.
-The Dordogne's climate delivers warm summers without the crushing heat of inland Provence, meaning the pool serves as a pleasure amenity rather than a heat-survival necessity, and remains comfortable well into October when the truffle markets open and the Perigord's oak forests turn gold.
+Chateau Lacanaud's infinity pool sits on an elevated position in the Perigord Pourpre near Eymet, where the views from the water sweep across the wooded Dordogne countryside and the Bergerac vineyards that shape this corner of wine country, a backdrop that turns poolside hours into active engagement with one of France's most celebrated landscapes.
+The Dordogne's climate delivers warm summers without the crushing heat of inland Provence, so the pool serves as a pleasure amenity rather than a heat-survival necessity, and stays comfortable well into the golden light of October.

 Twenty acres of private land hold lakes, woodland paths, and formal gardens beyond the pool, giving guests an entire estate to explore between celebrations.
-Around 12 bedrooms accommodate the core party, farm-to-table Mediterranean catering draws directly from the Dordogne's duck-and-foie-gras larder, and Bergerac wines appear on the dinner table.
+Around 12 bedrooms accommodate the core party, farm-to-table Mediterranean catering draws on the Dordogne's duck-and-foie-gras larder, and Bergerac wines appear on the dinner table.
 Bergerac Airport is 25 minutes away.
-For south-of-France pool celebrations where the pool view matters as much as the water quality, this Perigord Noir infinity pool offers the most compelling landscape setting in the collection.

 Why We Love It

-A Perigord Noir infinity pool with valley views into the Dordogne's limestone landscape, pool swimming with one of France's best backdrops.
+A Perigord Pourpre infinity pool with valley views across the Dordogne's Bergerac wine country, pool swimming with one of France's best backdrops.

 Max Guests